 - Treatment intended to cure your terminal illness and/or related conditions.
 Talk with your doctor if you're thinking about getting treatment to cure your illness.
-You always have the right to stop hospice care at any time. - Prescription drugs (except for symptom control or pain relief). - Care from any provider that wasn't set up by the hospice medical team.
+You always have the right to stop hospice care at any time. - Prescription drugs that aren't for your terminal illness or related conditions. - Care from any provider that wasn't set up by the hospice medical team.
 You must get hospice care from the hospice provider you chose.
-All care that you get for your terminal illness and related conditions must be given by or arranged by the hospice team.
+The hospice team must give or arrange all care that you get for your terminal illness and related conditions.
 You can't get the same type of hospice care from a different hospice, unless you change your hospice provider.
-However, you can still see your regular doctor or nurse practitioner if you've chosen him or her to be the attending medical professional who helps supervise your hospice care. - Room and board.
+However, you can still see your regular doctor, nurse practitioner, or physician's assistant, if you've chosen him or her to be the attending medical professional. - Room and board.
 Medicare doesn't cover room and board.
 However, if the hospice team determines that you need short-term inpatient or respite care services that they arrange, Medicare will cover your stay in the facility.
-You may have to pay a small copayment for the respite stay. - Care you get as a hospital outpatient (like in an emergency room), care you get as a hospital inpatient, or ambulance transportation, unless it's either arranged by your hospice team or is unrelated to your terminal illness and related conditions.
+You may have to pay a small copayment for the respite stay. - Care you get as a hospital outpatient (like in an emergency room), care you get as a hospital inpatient, or ambulance transportation, unless your hospice team arranges it or it's unrelated to your terminal illness and related conditions.